Matt-Eva/freecreate-backend/middleware-strategy.md

 Issue: I need to run some queries as transactions.

 Best case would be to just write a separate error handling function that comes after my query.

+Need a way to parse out the origin of the error - 422 model error, different types of database errors.

+For the time being, just create schema validations in the Atlas GUI on MongoDB itself.